ding05/geo_st_grid_graph_converter/README.md

 ## Major Updates

 1. On May 13, 2023, the measure was changed from the Pearson correlation coefficient to the Kendall rank correlation coefficient.
+2. On July 2, 2023, the minimum number of edges was added, which generated up to the minimum number of edges to a node if the number of current edges to the node is smaller than the minimum.

 ## Major Applications